jackokring/M5PORKCHOP/README.md

 ----[ 3.1 - OINK Mode

-    The bread and butter.
-Press 'O' and let the piglet loose:

-        * Channel hopping across all 802.11 channels
-        * Promiscuous mode packet capture
-        * EAPOL frame detection and 4-way handshake reconstruction
-        * PMKID yoink from M1 frames - no client needed, pure stealth
-        * Smart PMKID filtering - zero/empty PMKIDs get tossed (useless cruft)
-        * Deauth capability for... "authorized testing purposes"
-        * Real-time ML classification of suspicious APs
-        * Auto-attack mode cycles through targets automatically
-        * Targeted deauth prioritizes discovered clients
-        * PCAP export to SD for post-processing
-        * Hashcat 22000 format export - both EAPOL (_hs.22000) and PMKID (.22000)
-        * Fire up that GPU: `hashcat -m 22000 loot.22000 wordlist.txt`

-    Stealth features (because WIDS exist):

-        * MAC randomization on mode start - new identity each time
-        * Deauth jitter (1-5ms random delays) - no machine-perfect timing
-        * Both enabled by default, toggle in Settings if you're feeling bold

-    BOAR BROS system:

-        While in OINK mode, press [E] to add the selected network to your BOAR BROS exclusion list.
-Tagged networks are permanently ignored:

-        * Excluded from attack targeting - your home router stays safe
-        * Excluding current target aborts attack immediately - instant mercy
-        * Excluded from deauth storms - don't pwn your own network
-        * Persists across reboots in /boar_bros.txt on SD card
-        * Hidden networks stored as "NONAME BRO"
-        * View/manage in menu: BOAR BROS (shows count: BRO: X)
-        * Delete bros from the list with [D] key in management menu
-        * Visible in HOG ON SPECTRUM mode with [BRO] indicator

-        Your neighbor's router?
-Fair game.
-Your own?
-BOAR BRO.
+    This is why you're here.
+Press 'O' and watch your pig go feral.

+    The hunt begins.
+Your piglet drops into promiscuous mode and starts hopping channels like a crackhead at a frequency buffet.
+Every beacon, every probe, every EAPOL frame gets slurped into its pink little brain.

+    What you get:

+        * 802.11 channel surfing - all 13 channels, no rest for the wicked
+        * Raw packet capture - everything the radio can hear
+        * 4-way handshake reconstruction - we catch 'em, we stitch 'em
+        * PMKID yoink from M1 frames - clientless attack, pure stealth
+        * Smart filtering - empty PMKIDs get yeeted (they're useless cruft)
+        * Deauth capability - for "authorized penetration testing" wink wink
+        * ML classification - spot rogue APs before they spot you
+        * Auto-attack - cycles through targets like a rotisserie of pain
+        * Targeted deauth - discovered clients get personal attention
+        * Hashcat 22000 export - GPU goes brrrrrr

+    When a handshake drops, your pig loses its mind.
+Three beeps for PMKID, happy oinks for EAPOL.
+Feed it enough and watch the XP climb.

+    Output format: `hashcat -m 22000 *.22000 rockyou.txt`

+    Your GPU will thank you.
+Your electric bill won't.

+    Stealth features (because WIDS exist and sysadmins have feelings):

+        * MAC randomization - new identity every mode start
+        * Deauth jitter (1-5ms random delays) - no machine-gun timing
+        * Both ON by default - we're not amateurs here

+    Want to get caught?
+Turn 'em off.
+We won't judge.
+Actually we will.

+    BOAR BROS - because nuking your own router is just sad:

+        Every hog needs a pack.
+Press [B] and that network becomes family.
+Family don't get deauth'd.
+Family don't get stalked.
+        Family lives in /boar_bros.txt on your SD card forever.

+        * Home router?
+BRO.
+Work WiFi? ...your call.
+        * Hit [B] mid-attack and watch the frames stop cold
+        * Hidden networks join as "NONAME BRO" - anonymous bros welcome
+        * Spectrum mode tags 'em with [BRO] - visible loyalty
+        * Menu lets you manage your crew, [D] to cut ties

+        The exclusion list isn't about mercy.
+It's about not having to explain to your roommate why Netflix keeps dropping.

+    Quick toggle - tactical mode switch:

+        Smash [D] while hunting to flip between chaos and zen:

+        * "BRAVO 6, GOING DARK" - attacks die instantly, ghost mode
+        * "WEAPONS HOT" - back to business after a 5s sweep
+        * Persists to config - your preference survives reboots
+        * Bottom bar screams "DOIN NO HAM" so you don't forget

+        Perfect for when security walks by.
+Or your conscience kicks in.
+        (just kidding, we know you don't have one)

 ------[ 3.1.1 - DO NO HAM Mode

-    Feeling peaceful?
-Got legal concerns?
-Toggle "DO NO HAM" in Settings and OINK becomes a pure passive observer:
+    Sometimes you gotta be a good pig.
+Legal recon.
+Sensitive location.
+    Your mom's house.
+Whatever.
+Press [D] or toggle in Settings.

+    What changes:

-        * Zero frames transmitted - pure promiscuous sniffing
+        * Zero TX - not a single frame leaves your radio
-        * Fast 150ms channel hops - optimized for walking/driving
+        * 150ms channel hops - fast sweeps for drive-by recon
-        * 300 network capacity (vs 200 in attack mode)
+        * 150 network cap - OOM protection when you're collecting hundreds
-        * 2 minute stale timeout (vs 60s) - keeps networks longer
+        * 45s stale timeout - networks fall off faster when you're mobile
-        * MAC always randomized - stealth by default
+        * MAC always randomized - stealth isn't optional here
-        * PMKID capture still works!
-M1 frames are passive catches
+        * PMKID still works - M1 frames are passive catches, no TX needed

+    The beautiful thing about PMKID: APs just... give it to you.
+In the first message of the handshake.
+Before any client even responds.
+    You're not attacking.
+You're receiving a gift.
+Legally distinct.

-    Perfect for:
+    Perfect scenarios:

-        - Legal recon in sensitive environments
-        - Fast-moving scenarios (car, bike, skateboard, running from security)
+        * Warwalking through office buildings (educational purposes)
+        * Fast recon from moving vehicles (passenger seat, officer)
-        - When you just want to observe without disturbing the peace
+        * When you actually need to use the WiFi you're sniffing
-        - Catching PMKIDs from natural client reconnections
+        * Catching natural reconnections without forcing them

-    The piglet goes zen mode with peaceful phrases like "quiet observer" and "sniff dont bite".
-Same pink pig, less criminal energy.
+    Your pig goes zen.
+Phrases like "quiet observer" and "sniff dont bite".
+    Same ASCII face, zero criminal energy.
+The piglet equivalent of yoga.

 ------[ 3.1.2 - Stationary Operation Tuning

-    Sitting in one spot?
+    Parked somewhere?
 Camping a target?
-Different tactics apply.
+Time to optimize for the kill.

-    When you're NOT moving, your targets aren't either.
-You can afford patience.
-The key insight: discovering clients BEFORE attacking is exponentially more effective than broadcast deauth.
+    When you're planted, so are your targets.
+Patience pays.
+The secret
+    sauce: find the clients BEFORE you start swinging.
+Targeted deauth is exponentially more effective than broadcast spam.

-    The math:
+    The math doesn't lie:

         +----------+------------------+-------------------+
         | Clients  | Targeted Deauths | Broadcast Deauths |